The Advanced Technology Genomics Core (ATGC) offers several microarray services, including:

 Microarray service pricing

-The microarray service offers the Affymetrix platform for Gene Expression and SNP/Genotyping profiling and the Illumina platform for SNP/Genotyping and Methylation profiling.
+The microarray service offers the Affymetrix platform for Gene Expression and the Illumina platform for SNP/Genotyping and Methylation profiling.
 According to the service type, the initial sample quality control (QC) and microarrays may be included in the sample processing cost.
 The complete service includes target preparation, hybridization, imaging and signal quantification.
 Investigators may request the complete microarray processing or choose to have the facility perform partial service.